The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 In its statutes, the Deutsche Technion-Gesellschaft e.V.
 (DTG) describes its tasks as supporting the Technion and promoting teaching and research.
 This includes scientific and economic cooperation, as well as direct and indirect financial support.
 Student exchange programs that are not offered or funded by the state, but are helpful for teaching and research in both countries, have been developed, implemented and repeatedly evaluated by the DTG over the years.

 Shortly after its re-establishment, the DTG launched the Umbrella Symposium.
 Since 1983, it has linked three excellent scientific institutions: RWTH Aachen University, Forschungszentrum Jülich and the Technion in Haifa.
 The then North Rhine-Westphalia Minister-President Rau was one of the most committed supporters of this cooperation.
 Symposia on changing topics are held annually at one of the three university locations, and since 2004 scientific cooperation applications have been supported with a start-up budget.
 In 2011, the 25th Umbrella Symposium in Aachen served as the main event of the first “German-Israeli Forum for Research Cooperation” (DIFF).
+Since 2018, the Umbrella Award has been presented to one young scientist from each of the three institutions.
+The German Technion Society sponsors the Technion candidate.

 An Umbrella Symposium (Jülich)